InteractiveSystems/Serious-Games-2016/README.md

   - Work through the Unity introduction tutorials: https://unity3d.com/learn/tutorials/topics/interface-essentials

 Hour 2.
 Implementation of basic character controller
-  - Tutor dirven session using unity to develop a simple mouse and keyboard driven player control script
+  - Using unity to develop a simple keyboard driven player control script
+  - Full source can be found via the Week_1_2 folder

+#Week 2

+Hour 1.
+Further implementation of basic character controller
+  - Adding Jump to the player script
+  - Adding Mouse look to the player script
-  - Full source can be found via the Week 1 folder
+  - Full source can be found via the Week_2_1 folder